googleapis/java-bigtable-hbase/README.md

 ### Using the Java client

 * Add the appropriate [Cloud Bigtable artifact dependencies](http://mvnrepository.com/artifact/com.google.cloud.bigtable) to your [Maven project](https://cloud.google.com/bigtable/docs/using-maven).
-  * bigtable-hbase-1.x: use for standalone applications where you are in control your dependencies.
+  * bigtable-hbase-1.x: use for standalone applications where you are in control of your dependencies.
-  * bigtable-hbase-1.x-hadoop: use in hadoop environments
+  * bigtable-hbase-1.x-hadoop: use in hadoop environments.
-  * bigtable-hbase-1.x-mapreduce: use for map/reduce utilities
+  * bigtable-hbase-1.x-mapreduce: use for map/reduce utilities.
   * bigtable-hbase-1.x-shaded: use in environments (other than hadoop) that require older versions of protobuf, guava, etc.
-  * bigtable-hbase-2.x: use for standalone applications where you are in control your dependencies.
+  * bigtable-hbase-2.x: use for standalone applications where you are in control of your dependencies.
 This includes an HBase async client.
-  * bigtable-hbase-2.x-hadoop: use in hadoop environments
+  * bigtable-hbase-2.x-hadoop: use in hadoop environments.
   * bigtable-hbase-2.x-shaded: use in environments (other than hadoop) that require older versions of protobuf, guava, etc.

   Maven: